phalcon-kit/docs/docs/core/dispatcher.md

 3. **Controller Instantiation**: The corresponding controller is instantiated based on the extracted information.
 4. **Action Execution**: The designated action within the controller is executed, handling the request as intended.

-Zemit's Dispatcher enhances this process by integrating it seamlessly with the framework's architecture, ensuring efficient and effective handling of both web and CLI requests.
+ Phalcon kit's Dispatcher enhances this process by integrating it seamlessly with the framework's architecture, ensuring efficient and effective handling of both web and CLI requests.

 ## Benefits and Features

-By extending Phalcon's native dispatchers, Zemit inherits all the flexibility, performance, and features of the Phalcon framework while adding significant enhancements:
+By extending Phalcon's native dispatchers, Phalcon Kit inherits all the flexibility, performance, and features of the Phalcon framework while adding significant enhancements:

 ### Cyclic Routing Prevention

 A common issue in dispatching is "_Dispatcher has detected a cyclic routing causing stability problems._" This happens when there's an endless forwarding loop in the application.
-Zemit's Dispatcher can automatically detect and prevent such single-hop cyclic routing issues, enhancing application stability.
+Phalcon Kit's Dispatcher can automatically detect and prevent such single-hop cyclic routing issues, enhancing application stability.
 However, it's important to note that it doesn’t resolve multiple-hop cycling issues, as these often involve complex scenarios that require developer intervention.

-### Business Rule Implementation in Zemit Dispatcher
+### Business Rule Implementation in Phalcon Kit Dispatcher

-The Zemit Dispatcher Service Provider is designed to automate and handle several vital aspects of application management and routing.
+The Phalcon Kit Dispatcher Service Provider is designed to automate and handle several vital aspects of application management and routing.
 This configuration not only streamlines the development process but also ensures consistent and secure application behavior across different environments.
-Here's a breakdown of the key business rules automatically managed by the Zemit Dispatcher:
+Here's a breakdown of the key business rules automatically managed by the Phalcon Kit Dispatcher:

 - **CORS and Preflight Requests**: The dispatcher is equipped to handle Cross-Origin Resource Sharing (CORS) and preflight requests, ensuring that your application can safely interact with resources from different domains as per